tabbydoc/dl4td/README.md

 ![augmentation data example](https://zigorewslike.github.io/sourse/img_tun_transf_big.png)

 ------------
-The *image_transform* is serial action.
+The *image_transform* is script for serial action.
 This script is first binarized (see Figure 2 (a)), then the image break down on the RGB channels and the "distanceTransform" function is used (see Figure 2 (b))

 Figure 2:
 ![image_transform example](https://zigorewslike.github.io/sourse/binary_and_distance2.png)